07 September 2023

 The 2023 course will begin at Albury on Sunday afternoon 12th November and end at Canberra on the afternoon of Friday 17th November 2023.

-The last course in September 2022 was well received by participants, one summed up the experience with “I loved it all!
+Last year's course was extremely popular with participants.
+One summing up the experience, "I loved it all!
 Great mix of look, listen and do learning!.”
-87% of the participants said the course improved their general knowledge of both wood characteristics and activities of the forest products industry a lot.
+87% agreed the course improved their general knowledge "a lot" around wood characteristics and wider activities of the forest products industry.
 The remaining 13% confirmed they'd found the learning experience beneficial.

-A major benefit comes from networking - spending a week with different people from various parts of the supply chain, working in different roles and coming from many different places.
+A major benefit that participants highlighted was the networking - meeting people from various parts of the supply chain, working in different roles and coming from many different places.

 The program planning is well progressed and it will be very similar to the new format which debuted last year.
 First up will be two nights based at Albury, NSW.
 That will enable the group to set out on site visits to some leading wood processors in the northern Victoria/southern NSW region.
-Among the operations to be visited are Xlam at Barnawatha and Alpine Truss at Wangaratta.
+Among the operations to be visited are Alpine MDF and Alpine Truss (totally different ownership) both located at Wangaratta.

-Following the field trip component the group will travel by luxury coach to Canberra for that three-day part of the course.
+Following the field trip component the group will travel by luxury coach to Canberra for the final three-day course component.
 There the program includes learning about the anatomy and biological characteristics of wood.
 The lecturer for that is Dr Matthew Brookhouse.
 He is a research scientist at the Australian National University Fenner School of Environment & Society.
 Participants will enjoy a practical laboratory exercise using microscopes to look and learn about different types of wood.
 The Trust appreciates the support of Dr Brookhouse to deliver this central part of the course.

-Professor Peter Kanowski, who is also with the Fenner School, is always thought provoking and participants can look forward to him canvassing the challenges of reaching a truly circular bio-economy.
+Other guest presenters include well respected market analyst Tim Woods from IndustryEdge and carbon expert Dr Fabiano Ximenes.
+Professor Peter Kanowski will canvas challenges for the forestry related sector becoming a truly circular bio-economy.
 A whole series of industry experts will deliver guest speaker sessions across the week-long course and in each session there will be plenty of time for asking questions.
 The speakers will be listed in the final program and it will be made available as soon as the final planning is completed.

 Course bookings operate on a first-come-first-served basis and registration is able to be done online.